3DB (Melbourne): Crawford Productions

-Hector Crawford was the brother of 3DB manager and administrator Curteis Crawford, and also brother to Dorothy Crawford.
+Hector Crawford was the brother of 3DB manager and administrator Curteis Crawford, and brother to Dorothy Crawford.
 He was married to soprano Glenda Raymond.
 Dorothy Crawford was married to 3DB announcer and producer Roland Strong.

 Hector Crawford was manager of Broadcast Exchange of Australia (BEA) prior to the mid-1940s when he formed his own production company in which Dorothy Crawford played a prominent role.
 Prior to the television era most of the Crawford productions were produced for 3DB and relayed to radio stations across Australia.
 The program ending featuring the voice of Roland Strong: "produced in the studios of Hector Crawford (pause) by Dorothy Crawford" was often heard on 3DB, with Strong placing the emphasis on the name of his wife, as heard in the attached episodes of D24.

 One of its most prestigious programs was Melba, the story of Dame Nellie Melba, with Glenda Raymond singing in the lead role, and Patricia Kennedy in the speaking role of Melba.
 The program was first broadcast in 1948, two years before Raymond and Crawford were married.
 Melba was followed by two other music-based dramas, The Blue Danube and The Amazing Oscar Hammerstein.
 Consider Your Verdict was broadcast on 3DB from 1958 to 1960, and was simulcast over HSV-7.
 The police drama D24, heard on 3DB, is generally believed to have been the inspiration behind later Crawford TV dramas such as Homicide, Division 4, Matlock Police and Cop Shop.
 Amongst the many soap operas produced by Dorothy Crawford, and also broadcast by 3DB, were Sincerely Rita Marsden, A Man Called Sheppard, Here Comes O'Malley, John Turner's Family, Women in Love and Prodigal Father.